Pranshu-Tripathi/EventHive/README.md

 This is a shared common library published on npmjs as a [package](https://www.npmjs.com/package/@eventhive/common).
 All the serices basically install this package and will use the reusable code that it holds.

+- Command to publish:

+  - `npm run pub`

+- Command to install the library:

+  - `npm install @eventhive/common`

 - Note: written in `Typescript`, published as `JS` using `del-cli`.

 - Tech Stack: `express`, `TypeScript`, `node-nats-streaming`, `JWT`, `cookie-session`